 Now that we are more familiar with the common stimulants as well as their physical appearance, it is also ideal to be educated on the signs of stimulant abuse.
 This is critical to know as stimulant abuse can lead to a host of health problems as well as a life-threatening overdose.

-Having any or all of these signs along with finding stimulants in the individual’s possessions are potential signs of substance abuse.
+Having any or all of these signs along with finding stimulants in the individual’s possessions are potential signs of substance use disorder.

 Seek expert help as soon as possible when you notice any of these signs:

 How to Get Help for Stimulant Abuse